lucapette/fakedata/README.md

 ### Helpers

-Beside the generator functions, the `fakedata` template implementation provides a set of helper functions:
+Beside the generator functions, `fakedata` templates provide a set of helper
+functions:

 - `Loop`
 - `Odd`
 - `Even`

-When using a custom loop make sure to use `--limit 1`, otherwise the loop will run multiple times!
-Running a template with `{{ range Loop 5}}` and `--limit 5` will execute 25 times.

 If you need to create your own loop for advanced templates you can use the `{{
 Loop }}` function.
 This function takes a single integer as parameter which is